CAAPIM/Xamarin-MAS-Foundation/CONTRIBUTING.md

-# Contribute to Xamarin Mobile SDK
+# Contribute to CA Mobile API Gateway SDK for Xamarin
 Contributions are welcome and much appreciated.
 Just follow these easy steps to contribute.

 ## Code Standard and Guideline